Government of Canada launches Myanmar Crisis Relief Fund

 - Scaling up frontline emergency teams: The organization has mobilized 400 humanitarian staff and more than 500 community volunteers to Cox’s Bazar to respond to the emergency.

 Action Against Hunger has been working in Bangladesh since 2007 in response to Cyclone Sidr.
-The organization launched programs in Cox’s Bazar in 2008, well before the recent influx of refugees from Myanmar, and is one of few major direct frontline humanitarian responders in Cox’s Bazar that was already fully operational and able to scale up significantly to meet the rising level of needs.
+The organization launched programs in Cox’s Bazar in 2008, well before the recent influx of refugees from Myanmar and the Myanmar Crisis, and is one of few major direct frontline humanitarian responders in Cox’s Bazar that was already fully operational and able to scale up significantly to meet the rising level of needs.